Loco Dome

 Gameplay:

-A Contestant is selected by The Judge(s), if any are present, or a coin flip.
+A Contestant is selected by the Judge(s) or by coin flip.
 This Contestant is now the “calling” Contestant, and they must Activate one of their Locomotives.
 The opposing Contestant then does the same.

-In the event of a tie, the opposing Contestant is given the option to Activate one of their Dormant Locomotives and use that Value for the Statistic, if possible.
+In the event of a tie, the opposing Contestant is given the option to Activate a Dormant Locomotive and use that Value for the Statistic.
 No matter their decision, if a tie remains, the calling Contestant must do this.
 If it is still a tie, the opposing Contestant is considered the victor, but no points are awarded.
-If the calling Contestant has no Dormant Locomotives with which to attempt the tiebreak, they must either Rest, skipping the Statistic but marking it used, or begin a free Knock Out.

 Every 20 Points, counted cumulatively, each Contestant receives one Marker, which may be used for one of the following actions:

 Block: the opposing Contestant may use this Marker after the calling Contestant has called a Statistic, before responding with their Value.
-They may Activate one of their Dormant Locomotives, and use that Locomotive’s Value for the current Statistic.
+They may Activate a Dormant Locomotive, and use that Locomotive’s Value for the current Statistic.

-If the calling/instigating Contestant is victorious, the opposing Contestant’s Active Locomotive is Knocked Out.
-Both players, starting with the calling Contestant, Activate a Dormant Locomotive to continue, unless this was a free Knock Out sequence or if they have no Dormant Locomotives.
+If the opposing Contestant is unable to respond, their Active Locomotive is Knocked Out.
+Both players, starting with the calling Contestant, must Activate a Dormant Locomotive to continue.

-If the opposing Contestant is victorious, the instigating Contestant’s Active Locomotive is Knocked Out, and they must Activate a Dormant Locomotive to continue.
+If the calling/instigating Contestant is unable to respond, their Active Locomotive is Knocked Out, and they must Activate a Dormant Locomotive to continue.
+Contestants then switch roles.

 Sacrifice: the opposing Contestant may use this Marker after the calling Contestant has called a Knock Out, before responding with their first Style Point.
-They may sacrifice one of their Dormant Locomotives to prevent the Knock Out from being used against their Active Locomotive.
-That locomotive is then automatically Knocked Out, and the calling Contestant must Activate a Dormant Locomotive, if they have one.
-The Contestants swap roles and play proceeds.
+They must sacrifice one of their Dormant Locomotives to immediately end the Knock Out sequence.
+That Locomotive is Knocked Out, and the calling Contestant must Activate a Dormant Locomotive.
+Contestants then switch roles.
+A Sacrifice may not be used during a Detonation or Sudden Death.

 Detonation: either Contestant may use this marker between Statistic calls if they are trailing by 20 points or more.
 They may Knock Out both their Active Locomotive and their opponent’s Active Locomotive.
 This cannot be countered.
 Each Contestant may only cause one Detonation per game.

-After every other Marker used, the record of which Statistics have been called is Reset.
-If every single valid, non-known-zero Statistic for the calling Contestant’s Active Locomotive has been called, the record may be Reset upon request.
+The record of Statistics is Reset after every other Marker used.
+If every single valid, non-known-zero Statistic for the calling Contestant’s Active Locomotive has been called, the record may be Reset at their request, between Statistics.
 A Reset due to a Knock Out sequence should be effected after its completion.
-A Reset due to a Block or Rest should be effected before that Statistic is written into the record.
+A Reset due to a Block should be effected before that Statistic is marked in the record.

-A Contestant wins when they either reach the point threshold (100 points, minus ten for every Knocked Out locomotive on either Roster), or have knocked out all of their opponent’s Locomotives.
-If both Contestants’ last locomotives are Knocked Out simultaneously, the contestant with more points wins.
-In the event of a tie, the calling Contestant wins.
+A Contestant wins when they reach the point threshold (100 points, minus ten for every Knocked Out Locomotive on either Roster), or when their opponent’s entire Roster is Knocked Out.
+If both Contestants meet a win condition simultaneously (all Locomotives KOed or point threshold lowered beneath the scores), the contestant with more points wins, or the match ends in a draw if point totals are equal.

 This writeup is taken from the Locomotive Versus Rules and Info document, available here.